Pupil Premium

 Barriers to Educational Achievement in the London Borough of Barking & Dagenham

 Barking and Dagenham is the 22nd most deprived authority in England and many families in the borough are either on low incomes, where full-time salaries are lower than any other authority in London, or they are dependent on benefits.
 More than a fifth of working age residents in the borough claim at least one type of benefit, compared to the national average of one in seven.
-Housing benefit claimant levels are high and have increased by 12% since 2008.
+Those claiming universal credit whilst in employment is the 3rd highest in the country.
 Almost a third of households rent through either a housing association or the Council and house prices and average rent levels remain the lowest in London.
-The rate of unemployment is high, at 5%, and has risen faster in the last two years than it has across London and the UK.
-Child poverty levels are the 9th highest for any authority in the UK and 36% of children are living below the poverty line.
-Over a quarter of school pupils are eligible for Free School Meals compared to 18% nationally (evidence taken from ‘Summary Needs Assessment- Barking and Dagenham’s Children and Young People’s Plan 2011 – 2016’).
-The London Borough of Barking and Dagenham Education Strategy 2014-2017 document reports that approximately one in three children (34%) in Barking and Dagenham is born into poverty, higher than the national average of one in five.
-The borough has the highest rate of domestic violence in London.
+Barking & Dagenham has the 5th highest rate of unemployment anywhere in the country and the highest domestic abuse rate per 1000 population in London.
+Our ward, Mayesbrook, has the highest number of families living in deprived households (64.1%) compared to the borough average of 62.4%.
+Barking & Dagenham has highest proportion of children aged under 16 in England & Wales and the highest percentage of deprived households in England & Wales

 The Use of the Pupil Premium Grant at Dorothy Barley Junior Academy